The question of how to bring innovation to a company is certainly something I spent a lot of time exploring in 2018.

 There are opportunities to find new and better ways to do work, find and let go of work that should no longer be done, and to learn how to do new work in efficient and productive ways.

 In a changing work environment, it’s critical to build resilience to change and to creatively respond to the challenges that come with change.
-One of the best ways to do this is to teach people creative problem solving as a process for
+One of the best ways to do this is to teach people creative problem solving as a process for innovation, and set them to work on solving the challenges facing the organization.
+We do this with our clients using our ThinkUP Innovation Framework™ and teaching the FourSight Thinking System™.

 4. Improve how you get ideas.

 Many companies have invested in idea management software and run idea challenges.
 Others use in-person engagement to generate ideas, typically in brainstorming sessions.
 Regardless of how you go about getting ideas, it’s not as simple as asking people for their ideas.
 An idea protocol needs to be followed.
+Otherwise you get ordinary, obvious ideas that lack the novelty necessary for innovation.

 You can do a lot towards bringing innovation to a company by implementing an idea protocol that: